stealth-studios/sdk-docs/docs/frameworks/basic.md

 ```

 That's all you need to set up a backend using the basic framework!
 Use any supported client to integrate with the backend and start building your conversational AI application.
+Ensure that you create an `OPENAI_API_KEY` environment variable in your `.env` file and use `dotenv` to load it.

 ## 📝 Configuration

 The Basic Framework supports the following configuration options:

-- `apiKey`: Your API key for the AI model provider
-- `apiUrl`: The base URL for the AI model provider.
-This is useful for using providers that clone existing API designs, like DeepSeek.
-- `provider`: The API endpoint design to use for generating responses (supported: `openai`, `anthropic`)
 - `model`: The specific AI model to use for generating responses.
-Ensure that the model is supported by the provider.
+We use Vercel's AI SDK to support a wide range of models.
+Have a look [here](https://sdk.vercel.ai/providers/ai-sdk-providers) to see the supported models and how to use them.
 - `memorySize`: The number of previous messages to remember for context tracking.

   :::info